Nanami18/Snowballed_Hallucination/README.md

 Paper: https://arxiv.org/abs/2305.13534

+**NOTICE: If you downloaded this dataset before the 27th of May 2023 please re-download it, as the previously-uploaded flights dataset had an issue.**

 The answers for each dataset are either always 'yes' or 'no':
 * 'no' for the flights dataset (there is never a sequence of connecting flights)